 Brian Harry posted a nice overview of the new ALM capabilities we announced yesterday.

 Brian and I also delivered a foundational session at TechEd which goes deeper into these capabilities.
 We spent most of our time in demos so that you can get a real sense for what will be shipping in the preview.
 I hope you enjoy it.

 Given the growing list of virtual machines we have published to showcase various application lifecycle management scenarios, I created this blog post to be a permanent location you can bookmark any time you want to find the latest and greatest.
 An easy-to-remember URL for this page is http://aka.ms/ALMVMs.

-Visual Studio 2013 ALM Virtual Machine and Hands-on-Labs / Demo Scripts Last Update: January 9, 2014 This virtual machine is based on the RTM release of Visual Studio 2013 and includes hands-on-labs / demo scripts which showcase the new ALM capabilities introduced in this release.
-This VM was also upgraded on January 9, 2014 to include the content and hands-on-labs / demo scripts for capabilities which were originally introduced in Visual Studio 2010/2012.
+Visual Studio 2013 Update 3 ALM Virtual Machine and Hands-on-Labs / Demo Scripts Last Updated: September 19, 2014 This virtual machine is based on the Update 3 release of Visual Studio 2013 and includes hands-on-labs / demo scripts which showcase the new ALM capabilities introduced in this release.
+This VM also includes content and hands-on-labs / demo scripts for capabilities which were originally introduced in Visual Studio 2010/2012.

 Visual Studio 2012 Update 2 ALM Virtual Machine and Hands-on-Labs / Demo Scripts Last Updated: April 17, 2013 This is the primary ALM virtual machine which demonstrates many of the scenarios introduced in Visual Studio 2010/2012 for application lifecycle management.
 This includes project management, source control, developer productivity and collaboration, testing, lab management, and IntelliTrace.